woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/docs/cart-items.md

 ## Delete Single Cart Item

-Delete/remove an item from the cart.
+Removes an item from the cart by its key.

 ```http
 DELETE /cart/items/:key